KyrietS/Snaps/README.md

-# Snaps
+# Snaps Physics

-Snaps is a physics engine where every object eventually "snaps" to a grid.
+Snaps is a physics engine where every object ultimately "snaps" to a grid.

 ## 🚧 Work in progress 🚧